 Your yoga instructor salary is made up of several factors.

 Aside from the points we’ve already discussed in this blog, you should also consider ways to expand your offering and diversify your services.

 Covid, in particular, forced many businesses to pivot their model—in some cases, for good.
 Will you offer yoga sessions in person or just online?
 If the sessions are online-only, can you still charge the same?
 This is another challenge to consider.

 In an ideal world, you also want your clients to look to you for knowledge, motivation, and inspiration, as well as your yoga sessions.
 But how can you convey this?

 Perhaps you could think about becoming a freelance writer for lifestyle or yoga publications on the side, build a larger following via a yoga podcast, or create a wellbeing Instagram page?

 All of this will boost your profile while potentially helping you to top up your salary.

-At Insure4Sport, we offer specialist yoga instructor insurance to protect you, your staff, and your studio, and we also offer an introductory discount.
+At Insure4Sport, we provide specialist yoga instructor insurance to protect you, your staff, and your studio.

 Find out more about how we can help and get an instant quote today.